pivotal/docs-platform-automation/docs/tasks.md

 `[product-slug,semantic-version]`.
 This prefix is added by the [`download-product`][download-product] task when S3 keys are present in the configuration file.
-This is the meta information about the product from Pivnet, which is _not guaranteed_ to be in the original filename.
+This is the meta information about the product from Tanzu Network, which is _not guaranteed_ to be in the original filename.
 This tasks uses the meta information to be able to perform consistent downloads from s3 as defined in the provided download config.
 For example:

-- original-pivnet-filenames:
+- original-tanzu-network-filenames:
   ```
   ops-manager-aws-2.5.0-build.123.yml
   cf-2.5.0-build.45.pivotal